-The rumor puzzlingly appeared from the ether, absent links or even a shaky backstory explaining why the Royal British Legion might limit their sale of poppies in unspecified “certain areas.”
-No articles were referenced demonstrating that any minority groups found the poppy “offensive” or had demanded a limit to the sale of such flowers on Remembrance Day (observed each 11 November in the Commonwealth of Nations to honor soldiers who died in the line of duty).
-No portion of the rumor provided any details of whom the demand was supposedly made by, or why, Moreover, there is no intuitive reason to imagine any group of “minorities” might find a Remembrance Day poppy offensive for any obvious reason.
+The rumor initially appeared from the ether, absent links or even a shaky backstory explaining why the Royal British Legion might be limiting their sale of poppies in unspecified “certain areas” or why any minority groups might find the poppies “offensive.”
+(The distribution of such flowers is a tradition tied to Remembrance Day, observed on 11 November in the Commonwealth of Nations to honor soldiers who died in the line of duty.)

 Nonetheless, the claim spread like wildfire on social media, along with a measure of outrage at the imagined poppy ban enforcers.
 In a 27 September 2016 Facebook post, the Royal British Legion denied the claim had any truth to it:

 The rumor about offensive poppies is very much like many popular falsehoods spread in the UK and in the United States holding that unspecified groups have taken offense to a vast variety of patriotic items or gestures.